BaksiLi/AlfredWorkflows/Index/should_i_do_it/README.md

 ![should_i_do_it_logo](./logo.png)

-## Abstract - Philosophy of it
+## Philosophy
-This simple programme is aimed to solve probably the biggest philosophical question I met everyday:"Should I do xxx?", e.g. "Should I go to the Library or just back for sleep?".
-By clicking on this amazing icon you can find the answer.
+This is a simple program, written for Alfred, aimed to solve probably the biggest philosophical question I met everyday: 'Should I do xxx?'.
+'Should I go to the Library or just back home for sleep?'.
+By calling up this fanstastic app you can find out the answer.
 Feeling excited?
 Just try it now!

 ## Running
-This programme is written in Python 2, run by double-clicking it.
+The terminal version is written in Python 2, run by double-clicking it.

 For Alfred user, please load the file called Should.alfredworkflow.